ssshojaei/distro-info/README.md

 # Distro Information in JS
-Getting some informations of your Gnu/Linux Distro.
-You can import the index.js file in your project:).
+Getting some informations of your Gnu/Linux Distro

 ## Installing

 **with npm**

-    npm i distro-info //old version
+    npm i distro-info

 **with yarn**

-    yarn add distro-info // old version
+    yarn add distro-info

 ## usage